fixthestatusquo/proca/docs/cli.md

 all the local configuration files are stored into config

+# working with multiple servers/environements

+If you develop on a local proca server or need to handle multiple production server, it is convenient to be able to easily switch between servers:

+- create a new .env.{server_name} take as an example .env.localhost the .env needs to contain two variables:

+      REACT_APP_API_URL='http://localhost:4000' # url of the server
+      REACT_APP_CONFIG_FOLDER='config.localhost' # folder to store locally the config

+- create the config folder (mkdir config.localhost)

+you can then prefix all the cli with PROCA_ENV={server_name}

+    PROCA_ENV=localhost npm pull 1
+    PROCA_ENV=localhost npm start 1

 # config page and campaign

 yarn pull or yarn widget --pull : fetch a widget (and associated campaign) from the server